Loved by learners at thousands of companies

 Simple Logistic Regression Modeling

 Maarten is an aquatic ecologist and teacher by training and a data scientist by profession.
 He is also a certified Power BI and Tableau data analyst.
-After his career as a Ph.D. researcher at KU Leuven, he wished that he had discovered DataCamp sooner.
+After his career as a PhD researcher at KU Leuven, he wished that he had discovered DataCamp sooner.
 He loves to combine education and data science to develop DataCamp courses.
 In his spare time, he runs a symphonic orchestra.